 In the combustion chamber, the ratio of propellants is kept optimum.
 To utilize the right amount of oxygen to burn the complete fuel.
-This optimisation if done in the mini-engine will lead to a very high temperature, which would pose a difficulty for the turbine and mini-engine.
-So what we do is, force a non-optimum propellant ratio go through the pre-burner.
+This optimization if done in the mini-engine will lead to a very high temperature, which would pose a difficulty for the turbine and mini-engine.
+So what we do is, force a non-optimum propellant ratio to go through the pre-burner.
 Send all of the one propellant and a tiny amount of other.
-So the pre-burner is either Fuel rich or Oxygen rich.
+So the pre-burner is either Fuel rich or Oxygen-rich.

 After the pre-burner runs the turbine, the entire exhaust is forced to go through the combustion chamber, so that whatever “extra” propellant it was having, undergoes combustion.
 This is called Propellant-rich staged combustion.
 The propellant can be fuel/oxygen.

 Let’s build further.